siemdejong/libvips/ZARR_V3_UNSUPPORTED_FEATURES.md

 2. **Configurable Compression**: Gzip (levels 1-9, default 5) and zstd (levels 1-22, default 3) compression levels are now fully configurable via `--gzip-level` and `--zstd-level` parameters.

+3. **Transpose Codec**: The transpose codec is implemented at the Rust/FFI layer and supports dimension reordering for both 3D and 5D arrays.
+It validates that the order parameter is a valid permutation of dimension indices.
+Currently exposed via Rust API only; C API integration is optional.

-3. **Limited Data Types**: 12 of 13 core data types are supported, matching common libvips image formats.
+4. **Limited Data Types**: 12 of 13 core data types are supported, matching common libvips image formats.
 Bool, float16, and raw bytes are not supported.

-4. **No Groups**: Only single root-level arrays are supported.
+5. **No Groups**: Only single root-level arrays are supported.
 No hierarchical structures.

-5. **No Extensions**: The extension system is not implemented, limiting expandability.
+6. **No Extensions**: The extension system is not implemented, limiting expandability.

-6. **Single Resolution**: OME-NGFF support is limited to single-resolution arrays, not multi-resolution pyramids.
+7. **Single Resolution**: OME-NGFF support is limited to single-resolution arrays, not multi-resolution pyramids.

-7. **Filesystem Only**: Only local filesystem storage is supported.
+8. **Filesystem Only**: Only local filesystem storage is supported.
 Cloud storage (S3, GCS, Azure) requires external tools.

 ---